rach96/micb405/README.md

 <br>

-## RPKM (Mortazavi et al. 2008) Commands: Normalized Gene Abundance
+## RPKM (Mortazavi et al. 2008) Commands: Normalized Gene Abundance For All MAGs

 **1) Index the Reference**